Transforming Knowledge Work: The Lean Approach to AI Integration

 Result: A disaster — followed by an extraordinary recovery once people were allowed to be ingenious, collaborative, valued, and solve problems every day.

-But in real Lean, there is no “reengineering.”If you need to reengineer, it means you stopped improving.
-And the improvement should come from the people doing the work, supported by leadership and coached by senseis — not flown-in fixers.
+In true Lean, there is no “reengineering.”
+If you need to reengineer, it means you have stopped improving.
+Improvement should come from the people doing the work, supported by leadership and coached by senseis — not flown-in fixers.

-In true "Lean", there is no wholesale process reengineering, replatforming, or transformation, because things are never growing that out of sync due to continuous improvements
+In true "Lean", there is no wholesale process reengineering, replatforming, or transformation, because things are never growing that out of sync due to continuous improvements.

 Lean never mattered because it optimised processes.
 It mattered because it ENGAGED PEOPLE TO THINK, COLLABORATIVELY.

-Isn’t it ironic that organisations are still behaving as if the world is split between White Collars who think (Execs) and Blue Collars who do (Engineers)?
-McKinsey’s “digital factories” only reinforced that fiction — and sent a lot of businesses down the wrong path.
+Now, let’s look at the digital, software, and service economy.
+Isn’t it ironic that organisations still behave as if the world is divided between White Collars who think (Executives) and Blue Collars who do (Engineers)?
+McKinsey’s “digital factories” only reinforced that fiction and led many businesses down the wrong path.

 Organisations are looking to operate digital AI companies with mass production leadership.
-Lean got people to think, and as such, was a first significant step towards the leadership of Knowledge Work
+Lean got people to think, and as such, was a significant first step towards the leadership of Knowledge Work.

-In modern so-called "knowledge work", that divide is nonsense.
+In modern so-called "knowledge work," that divide is nonsense.
 Everyone should be thinking and doing, continually.

 True Lean is a major step in Leadership since mass-production leadership, and it is more needed than ever in the digital tech era.
+The integration of AI into our workflows should not be about replacing human input.
+Instead, it should enhance our capabilities and foster a culture of continuous improvement.

-And ask yourself one question:IS YOUR ORGANISATION MAKING THE SAME MISTAKE WITH YOUR ADOPTION OF AI? — trying to automate out human problems?
+Ask yourself one question: IS YOUR ORGANISATION MAKING THE SAME MISTAKE WITH YOUR ADOPTION OF AI?
+Are you trying to automate out human problems?

 Draw your own conclusions.